Political groups of the European Parliament: Analyses

 National media focus on the MEPs and national parties of their own member state, neglecting the group's activities and poorly understanding their structure or even existence.
 Transnational media coverage of the groups per se is limited to those organs such as the Parliament itself, or those news media (e.g. EUObserver or theParliament.com) that specialise in the Parliament.
 These organs cover the groups in detail but with little overarching analysis.
 So although such organs make it easy to find out how a group acted on a specific vote, they provide little information on the voting patterns of a specific group.
 As a result, the only bodies providing analysis of the voting patterns and Weltanschauung of the groups are academics.
-Academics analysing the European political groups include Simon Hix (London School of Economics and Political Science), Amie Kreppel University of Florida, Abdul Noury (Free University of Brussels), Gérard Roland, (University of California, Berkeley), Gail McElroy (Trinity College Dublin, Department of Political Science), Kenneth Benoit (Trinity College Dublin – Institute for International Integration Studies (IIIS)), Friedrich Heinemann, Philipp Mohl, and Steffen Osterloh (University of Mannheim – Centre for European Economic Research).
+Academics analysing the European political groups include Simon Hix (London School of Economics and Political Science), Amie Kreppel University of Florida, Abdul Noury (Free University of Brussels), Gérard Roland, (University of California, Berkeley), Gail McElroy (Trinity College Dublin, Department of Political Science), Kenneth Benoit (Trinity College Dublin – Institute for International Integration Studies, IIIS), Friedrich Heinemann, Philipp Mohl, and Steffen Osterloh (University of Mannheim – Centre for European Economic Research).

 Groups cohesion

 2002 Group cohesion (see description for sources).

-Cohesion is the term used to define whether a Group is united or divided amongst itself.
-Figure 1 of a 2002 paper from European Integration online Papers (EIoP) by Thorsten Faas analysed the Groups as they stood in 2002.

-The results for each Group are given in the adjacent diagram with the horizontal scale scaled so that 0% = totally split, 100% = totally united.
-The results are also given in the table below.
+Cohesion is the term used to define whether a group is united or divided amongst itself.
+Figure 1 of a 2002 paper from European Integration online Papers (EIoP) by Thorsten Faas analysed the groups as they stood in 2002.
+The results for each group are given in the adjacent diagram with the horizontal scale scaled so that 0% = totally split, 100% = totally united.